The tropical critical points of an affine matroid: Proof of the main theorem via basis activities

 Assume contrariwise, and let $A$ be a connected component not containing the edge $1$.
 Let $a>1$ be the smallest edge in $A$.
-Then $a$ is the smallest element of its part $\opi(a)$ in $\opi$, and since $B$ is nbc in $M$, this implies $a \in B$.
-Similarly, since $B^\perp$ is nbc in $N$, this also implies $a \in B^\perp$.
-This is a contradiction.
+Then $a$ is the smallest element of its part $\opi(a)$ in $\opi$, and since $B$ is nbc-basis in $M$, this implies $a \in B$.
+Similarly, since $B^\perp$ is nbc-basis in $N$, this also implies $a \in B^\perp$.
+This contradicts Lemma \ref{lm:nbc_flats}.

 It follows from Lemma \ref{lm:arboreal} that there exist unique $(0,\x) \in \L(\sppi)$ and $\y \in \L(\sppi^\perp)$ such that $\x + \y = \w$.
 It remains to show that $(0,\x) \in \sigma_\FF$ and $\y \in \sigma_{\FF^\perp}$.